-To install grab bars in the shower or tub, you may need the help of a carpenter or other professional tub or shower?
-If so, they should have grab
+^{}To install grab bars in the shower or tub, you may need the help of a carpenter or other professional

 Six states and Counting: Oregon Has Adopted A New Child Seat Restraint Law requirements for their rear facing-car seat.
 The previous law only required children to ride rear-facing until the age of one or twenty pounds.
 Five other states have adopted this law: California, New Jersey, Pennsylvania, Oklahoma, and South Carolina.